zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 [`chain()`](https://zenika.github.io/immutadot/immutadot/0.3/seq.html#.chain) has been removed in favor of [`flow()`](https://zenika.github.io/immutadot/immutadot/1.0/core.html#.flow).

-The main reasons behind this are that `chain` had some major drawbacks :
+The main reasons behind this are that `chain` had some major drawbacks:
  - Imports the whole of immutad●t
  - Difficult to extend
  - Hard to test

-Migrating from `chain` to `flow` is pretty easy :
+Migrating from `chain` to `flow` is pretty easy:

 ```diff
 -import { chain } from 'immutadot'